bwg03/nfl-performance-viz-2024/README.md

 # 🏈 NFL 2024 Team Performance Dashboard

-A Tableau data visualization project analyzing all 32 NFL teams in the 2024 season using offensive, defensive, and balance metrics.
+Basic Tableau data visualization project analyzing all 32 NFL teams in the 2024 season using offensive, defensive, and balance metrics.

 ## 📊 Dashboard Overview